Geobacter

 Geobacter is a genus of bacteria.
-Geobacter species are anaerobic respiration bacterial species which have capabilities that make them useful in bioremediation.
-Geobacter was found to be the first organism with the ability to oxidize organic compounds and metals, including iron, radioactive metals, and petroleum compounds into environmentally benign carbon dioxide while using iron oxide or other available metals as electron acceptors.
-Geobacter species are also found to be able to respire upon a graphite electrode.
-They have been found in anaerobic conditions in soils and aquatic sediment.
+Geobacter species use anaerobic respiration to alter the redox state of minerals and many pollutants, a trait that makes them useful in bioremediation.
+Geobacter was the first organism described with the ability to completely oxidize organic compounds to carbon dioxide, and transfer these electrons to metals such as Fe(III), Mn(IV), and U(VI).
+Geobacter species are also found to be able to transfer electrons to conductive surfaces such as graphite electrodes.
+They are found in anaerobic habitats including wetlands, subsurface aquifers, soils, and aquatic sediment.

 History

-Geobacter metallireducens was first isolated by Derek Lovley in 1987 in sand sediment from the Potomac River in Washington D.C.
+Geobacter metallireducens was first isolated by Derek R Lovley in 1987 in sand sediment from the Potomac River in Washington D.C.
 The first strain was deemed strain GS-15.

-Geobacter spp. and methanotrophs, such as Candidatus Methylomirabilis and Methylobacter, were highly abundant in samples from the 'Bean' and the 'Thorn North' ring, in Ontario, Canada.